pratkpranav/CP-Notes/README.md

-This is my repo which contains all the needed Dcoumnetation of all the lagorithm that I will be needing while revising for Competitive Programming.
+This is my repo which contains all the needed Documentation of all the algorithm that I will be needing while revising for Competitive Programming.
 I might also add my own implementation of Algorithms as well for use.